-- During the first quarter of 2013, we continued to reduce our network bandwidth costs per unit and to invest in internal-use software development to improve the performance and efficiency of our network.
-Our total bandwidth costs increased during the first quarter of 2013 as compared to the first quarter of 2012 due to traffic growth on our network.
-We believe that our overall bandwidth costs will continue to increase as a result of expected higher traffic levels, partially offset by anticipated continued reductions in bandwidth costs per unit.
-To achieve these lower bandwidth costs per unit, we must effectively route traffic over our network through lower cost providers. - Co-location costs are a significant percentage of total cost of revenues.
-By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we believe we can manage the growth of co-location costs by deploying fewer servers.
-We will need to continue to achieve such cost reductions to maintain and improve our profitability. - Depreciation and amortization expense related to our network equipment and internal-use software development costs decreased by \$5.7 million during the first quarter of 2013 as compared to the first quarter of 2012.
-We implemented software and hardware initiatives to manage our global network more efficiently, and as a result, the expected average useful life of our network assets, primarily servers, increased from three to four years effective January 1, 2013.
-This change is expected to decrease depreciation expense related to our network equipment during 2013, as compared to 2012.
-We also expect to continue to enhance and add functionality to our service offerings, which would increase our internal-use software development costs attributable to employees working on such projects.
-As a result, we believe that the amortization of internal-use software development costs, which we include in cost of revenues, will be higher in 2013 as compared to 2012. - We expect to continue to grant restricted stock units, or RSUs, to employees in the future; therefore, we anticipate that stock-based compensation expense will increase compared to 2012 levels.
-As of March 31, 2013, our total unrecognized compensation costs for stock-based awards were \$190.9 million, which we expect to recognize as expense over a weighted average period of 1.4 years.
-We expect to recognize this expense through 2017. - During the three months ended March 31, 2013, our effective income tax rate was 30.4%.
-We expect our annual effective income tax rate in 2013 to increase slightly in the remaining quarters of 2013 due to the full benefit of the 2012 federal research and development credit booked as a discrete item in the first quarter of 2013 as a result of the reinstatement of the credit on January 2, 2013; this expectation does not take into consideration the effect of other discrete items recorded as a result of our compliance with the accounting guidance for stock-based compensation, any tax planning strategies or the effect of changes in tax laws and regulations.
+- We continued to reduce our network bandwidth costs per unit and to invest in internal-use software development to improve the performance and efficiency of our network.
+Our total bandwidth costs may increase in the future as a result of expected higher traffic levels but would be partially offset by anticipated continued reductions in bandwidth costs per unit.
+To achieve these lower bandwidth costs per unit, we must effectively route traffic over our network through lower cost providers and continue to reduce our overall bandwidth pricing. - Co-location costs are a significant percentage of total cost of revenue.
+By improving our internal-use software and managing our hardware deployments to enable us to use servers more efficiently, we have been able to manage the growth of co-location costs.
+We will need to continue to achieve such cost reductions to maintain and improve our profitability. - We implemented software and hardware initiatives to manage our global network more efficiently; as a result, the expected average useful life of our network assets, primarily servers, increased from three to four years, effective January 1, 2013.
+This change is expected to continue to decrease depreciation expense related to our network equipment during the remainder of 2013, as compared to 2012.
+Conversely, we expect to continue to enhance and add functionality to our service offerings, which increases our internal-use software development costs attributable to employees working on such projects.
+As a result, the amortization of internal-use software development costs, which we include in cost of revenue, has been higher in 2013 as compared to 2012. - We have increased our headcount by 695 full-time employees since the end of 2012, which is net of approximately 74 employees who were part of the Advertising Decision Solutions divestiture in the first quarter of 2013.
+We expect to continue to hire additional employees as we release new products and services, as well as continue our global expansion.

-Based on our analysis of, among other things, the aforementioned trends and events, as of the date of this quarterly report on Form 10-Q, we expect to continue to generate net income on a quarterly and annual basis during 2013; however, our future results are likely to be affected by the factors discussed in the paragraphs above as well as those identified in the section captioned "Risk Factors" and elsewhere in this quarterly report on Form 10-Q, including our ability to:
+Based on our analysis of, among other things, the aforementioned trends and events, as of the date of this quarterly report on Form 10-Q, we expect to continue to generate net income on a quarterly and annual basis during 2013; however, our future results are likely to be affected by the factors discussed in the paragraphs above as well as those identified in the section captioned "Risk Factors" and elsewhere in this quarterly report on Form 10-Q.